Supreme Court justice denies stay in employment case

 In its ruling in January, the D.C.
 Circuit court said the president did not have the authority to make the three "recess appointments," a term used to describe a means of circumventing the Senate confirmation process, because the Senate was not technically in recess at the time.

-HealthBridge still has the option of asking the full court to consider its stay application.
-U.S. District Judge Robert N. Chatigny of the District of Connecticut had issued the preliminary injunction in December,
+U.S. District Judge Robert Chatigny of the District of Connecticut had issued the preliminary injunction in December.

 In Monday's court filing, HealthBridge's attorney, Paul Clement, said it was likely the high court will review the D.C.
 Circuit ruling.